abishara/athena_meta/README.md

 To install Athena in your native environment, the following prerequisites must be installed:

+* python 2.7 on Mac and Linux; Athena is not compatible with python 3.x
 * [idba_ud](https://github.com/abishara/idba/releases/tag/1.1.3a1) --
   please use **this** version, which is modified both to handle longer short-read lengths and to locally assemble subsampled barcoded reads